-Clause 60 of the Bill would empower the Data Commissioner to dismiss an appeal immediately where the notice of appeal does not present a reasonable basis for concluding that the personal information exist.
+Clause 61 of the Bill would empower the Information Commissioner to dismiss an appeal immediately where the notice of appeal does not present a reasonable basis for concluding that the personal information exists.

-Clause 61 of the Bill requires the Data Commissioner to inform the head of the public authority concerned and any other affected person of the notice of appeal.
+Clause 62 of the Bill requires the Information Commissioner to inform the head of the public authority concerned and any other affected person of the notice of appeal.

-Clause 62 of the Bill empowers the Commissioner to authorize a mediator to investigate the circumstances of the appeal with the intention of settling the matter.

-Clause 63 of the Bill would empower the Data Commissioner to conduct an enquiry to review the decision of the head of a public authority where the Data Commissioner had not authorized a mediator to conduct an investigation or where he has so authorized but there is no settlement.
+Clause 63 of the Bill empowers the Commissioner to authorize a mediator to investigate the circumstances of the appeal with the intention of settling the matter.
+Clause 64 of the Bill would empower the Information Commissioner to conduct an enquiry to review the decision of the head of a public authority where the Information Commissioner had not authorized a mediator to conduct an investigation or where he has so authorized but there is no settlement.
+The clause would go on to further provide that persons aggrieved by decisions of the Commissioner may apply to the High Court for Judicial Review.

-Clause 64 of the Bill would provide for the enquiry by the Data Commissioner or the mediator to be conducted in private.
+Clause 65 of the Bill would provide for the enquiry by the Information Commissioner or the mediator to be conducted in private.

-Clause 65 of the Bill would entitle the person who requested access to personal information, the head of the public authority and any affected party to make representations to the Data Commissioner but does not entitle such person to be present during the presentations of other persons before the Data Commissioner.
+Clause 66 of the Bill would entitle the person who requested access to personal information, the head of the public authority and any affected party to make representations to the Information Commissioner but does not entitle such person to be present during the presentations of other persons before the Information Commissioner.

-Clause 66 of the Bill would entitle the person who requested access to personal information, the head of the public authority and any affected party to be represented by counsel or an agent.
+Clause 67 of the Bill would entitle the person who requested access to personal information, the head of the public authority and any affected party to be represented by counsel or an agent.

-Clause 67 of the Bill shifts the burden of proof on the balance of probabilities that the information lies within one of the specified exemptions of the Act to the public authority where it refuses access to personal information.
+Clause 68 of the Bill shifts the burden of proof on the balance of probabilities that the information lies within one of the specified exemptions of the Act to the public authority where it refuses access to personal information.

-Part IV of the Bill would provide for the protection of personal information by the private sector and contains seventeen clauses.
+Part IV of the Bill would provide for the protection of personal information by the private sector and contains nineteen clauses.

-Clause 68 of the Bill requires persons who collect and store personal information to follow the General Privacy Principles in section 6.
+Clause 69 of the Bill requires persons who collect and store personal information to follow the General Privacy Principles in section 6.

-Clause 69 of the Bill would require the Data Commissioner to consult with industry for the development of codes of practice.
+Clause 70 of the Bill would require the Information Commissioner to consult with industry for the development of codes of practice.

-Clause 70 of the Bill would empower the Data Commissioner where in his opinion, the public interest so warrants, to require the development of mandatory codes of conduct for particular industries, sectors or activities.
+Clause 71 of the Bill would empower the Information Commissioner where in his opinion, the public interest so warrants, to require the development of mandatory codes of conduct for particular industries, sectors or activities.

-Clause 71 of the Bill would provide for cross-border disclosure of personal information.
+Clause 72 of the Bill would provide for cross-border disclosure of personal information.

-Clause 72 of the Bill would empower the Data Commissioner to approve a code of conduct developed by an industry sector, an industry organization, a professional body, or any other person who applies to the Data Commissioner for such approval.
+Clause 73 of the Bill would empower the Information Commissioner to approve a code of conduct developed by an industry sector, an industry organization, a professional body, or any other person who applies to the Information Commissioner for such approval.

-Clause 73 of the Bill would empower the Minister where the Data Commissioner approves a code of conduct to make the code legally enforceable by Order or Regulations.
+Clause 74 of the Bill would empower the Minister where the Information Commissioner approves a code of conduct to make the code legally enforceable by Order or Regulations.